jackdp/JPPack/Readme.md

 The original author of the *PngComponents* package is Martijn Saly.
 The project is currently maintained by [Uwe Raabe](http://www.uweraabe.de/Blog/).
 Sources are available at https://bitbucket.org/uweraabe/pngcomponents

 `TJppPngButton` uses all of the units listed above.
 However, I did not want to force potential users to install the full *PngComponents* package (although I recommend doing it), that's why I extracted only those three files from the *PngComponents* project that were necessary for the proper functioning of my button.
 To prevent any name conflicts, I added the prefix `PNGC.` to the name of each file (and unit).
-If you prefer to use these

 In the folder [PngComponents_Docs_License](PngComponents_Docs_License) you can find *PngComponents* package license, changelog and documentation.